Here's An Insight Into The Stunning Agrasen Ki Baoli That Is One Of The Best Known In Delhi

 This monument is also a destination for skilled photographers!
 The shadow and light play takes your imagination to a different level; however, sadly you will only come across a few visitors.
 Mostly found in this historical marvel are bunking school kids or lovebirds, who do not mind throwing plastic bags, packets of chips and Coke cans here and there.
 A little to the Southwestern side of this monument is a mosque.
 No details about its history can be traced.
 It stands on four pillars with a heavy stone on its roof and there are Arabic inscriptions on its walls.

 Overall, the place is very serene and one can sit here for hours and concentrate on the important things outside the city’s hustle and bustle.
-So anytime you’re near CP and looking for a place to probe your thoughts and go deep down the lanes of our forefathers, drop by here for a refreshing experience!
+So anytime you’re near CP and looking for a place to probe your thoughts and go deep down the lanes of our forefathers, drop by here for a refreshing experience, once it’s safe to do so!